Fiedler Deutsch LLP headshot

 Yonkers Medical Malpractice Lawyer

 Unfortunately, doctors and other healthcare providers do not always provide the standard of care required of them.
 If you believe that a medical provider’s negligence or error caused you harm, you may be entitled to pursue a medical malpractice claim.
-Contact Fiedler Deutsch, LLP today to arrange a free consultation to discuss your case.
-Call (914) 993-0393, or you can send us a message online

-Why Choose Our Yonkers Medical Malpractice Attorney
+Why Choose Our Yonkers Medical Malpractice Attorney?

 Yonkers Medical Malpractice Resources & FAQs